joeykhtx/KaliLinuxWindowsInstall/README.md

 <b>From here we can start up the machine.<b/>

 <h2>In the Kali Linux Virtual Machine:</h2>
-When spinning up the virtual machine, we are prompted to log-in.
+When spinning up the virtual machine, we are prompted to log in.
 By default from the Kali Linux website and the description shown in the Oracle VM VirtualBox Manager, the default username and password is kali.
 <img src="images/4a-InKali.png" height="80%" width="80%">
 <br />
 <br />